AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 ---
 jcr-language: en_us
-title: AI Assistant (Beta) in Adobe Learning Manager
+title: Admin AI Assistant (Beta) in Adobe Learning Manager
-description: Learn more about the Adobe Learning Manager AI Assistant (Beta)
+description: Learn more about the Adobe Learning Manager Admin AI Assistant (Beta)
 ---

-# AI Assistant (Beta) in Adobe Learning Manager
+# Admin AI Assistant (Beta) in Adobe Learning Manager

 In complex learning environments, administrators often face challenges locating relevant content or performing routine tasks because of deeply nested menus and fragmented workflows.
 Tasks like running reports or accessing specific information can require navigating multiple screens.
-The AI Assistant simplifies this experience by providing an intelligent conversational interface that streamlines content discovery and reporting in Adobe Learning Manager, improving speed, accuracy, and ease of use.
+The Admin AI Assistant helps you find the right information to understand and complete tasks efficiently.

-The AI Assistant (Beta) in Adobe Learning Manager offers a smart, conversational way to help administrators get answers faster, receive suggestions, and execute key tasks without leaving the platform.
+The Admin AI Assistant (Beta) in Adobe Learning Manager provides a smart, conversational way for administrators to quickly find answers and get helpful suggestions to perform tasks more easily.

 It uses Adobe's AI capabilities to enable natural language queries across learning content and system workflows.
 Administrators can ask questions like **How to add users to Adobe Learning Manager** or **How to add Learning Paths**.
-The Adobe Learning Manager AI Assistant is trained only on publicly available, Adobe-owned documentation such as **[!UICONTROL Experience League]** resources.
+The Adobe Learning Manager Admin AI Assistant is trained only on publicly available, Adobe-owned documentation such as **[!UICONTROL Experience League]** resources.
 It does not learn from or access customer content, internal training material, or user-generated data.

 This assistant reduces reliance on manual navigation, shortens discovery time, and helps surface actionable insights quickly.